 Who gets a prenup?

 Prenuptial agreements are becoming increasingly popular for couples who are marrying in their 30s or who have been married previously.
 Emy Cordano, family attorney for 21 years, is ready to help guide you in this process.
 Whether this is your first or second, third, or fourth, etc. marriage, choosing a prenup is a good way to protect your previously acquired assets and to preserve your future.

 Getting married with any assets at all means you must protect your accrued wealth and property in a state where they may be subject to division upon divorce.
 Utah is such a state.
 A prenuptial agreement can help you maintain independent ownership of the property and finances you accrued before the marriage.
 Please retain Emy Cordano if you are in such a position as it’s essential that you protect your previous hard work from being subject to division with your current spouse.

 If your partner is asking for a prenup, you are at risk to the point where Utah law requires you to have an attorney for the prenup to be upheld down the road.
 Protect yourself and don’t sign a prenup without seeking the services of a very experienced Salt Lake City prenuptial agreement attorney like Emy Cordano.

 Discussing a prenuptial agreement with your partner can be stressful.
 Who wants to think about the day their marriage falls apart?
 This is a difficult conversation and most people cannot.
 The truth is that the love between you and your partner may never fall apart.
 You will more than likely have a long and happy marriage.
 We cannot read the future, but we can prepare you for it.
 Emy Cordano is ready to help you on this journey.
-You can contact us by clicking here or call us at 801-804-5152 for a free initial consultation.
+You can contact us by clicking here or call us at 801-804-5152 for an initial consultation.